-13.3 Year 10 All EHCP students meet with one-to-one level 6 adviser; families are now sent a copy of the action plan with students' permission.
+13.2 Year 10 All EHCP students meet with one-to-one level 6 adviser; families are now sent a copy of the action plan with students' permission.
 Again, flyers are sent a week before and if families request to attend the meeting, they are more than welcome.

-- Our futures coordinator now attends ECHP meetings to focus on the (MIA) form and post 16 information and to forge family links - All SEND students will have a one-to-one triage appointment with the futures coordinator. - Futures will now send every SEND student in Year 10 a copy of the Suffolk County Council 16+ Transition Guide
+- Our futures coordinator now attends ECHP meetings to focus on the (MIA) form and post 16 information and to forge family links - Our futures coordinator now attends ATS (Alternative Tuition Service) reviews for home learners/EBSA's or - Our futures coordinator provides one - All SEND students will have a one-to-one triage appointment with the futures coordinator. - Futures will now send every SEND student in Year 10 a copy of the Suffolk County Council 16+ Transition Guide